LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/intro-time-series-reg.md

 #### 2) Regressors are not strictly exogenous

-However, when independent variables are not strictly exogenous, or we do not know anything about the strict exogeneity, we should use the following approach to test AR(1) serial correlation:
+However, when independent variables are not strictly exogenous (e.g. AR(1) model or other model with lagged DV as regressors), or we do not know anything about the strict exogeneity, we should use the following approach to test AR(1) serial correlation:

 - Run the OLS regression of $y_t$ on $\mathbf{x}_t$ and obtain the OLS residuals $\hat{u}_t$
 - Run the regression of $\hat{u}_t$ on $\mathbf{x}_t, \hat{u}_{t-1}$